laminlabs/lamin-blog/docs/nf-lamin.md

 ```

 See the [`nf-lamin` docs](https://docs.lamin.ai/nf-lamin) for the full configuration reference.
 If you run into a bug, please file a minimal reproducible example on the [issues page](https://github.com/laminlabs/nf-lamin/issues).

+## Acknowledgements

+We are grateful to the team at Pfizer, who thought alongside us about the functionality they needed and the behavior they expected, and who put the plugin through both nf-core and in-house workflows.

+We are also grateful to the Nextflow team: much of the plugin infrastructure `nf-lamin` builds on -- the extension points, the plugin repository & the plugin template -- took shape over the course of its development.